SelinaKudadze11105718/rn-assignment7-11105718/README.md

 I used methods such as getAllkeys and removeItem to retrieve and delete items stored on the device.

 ### API
 A fake API store was used to retrieve all the data used in this project.
-Mathods such as fetch was used to get data from the API.
+Methods such as fetch was used to get data from the API.
 Promises were dealt with using .then() method.

 ## IMAGES OF THE ASSIGNMENT